 There is no one going to watch theater anymore.
 What needs to be done?
 This troubling question was posed by Peter Brook in the early 70’s.
 The same question is evermore present today.

-With a current stream of images, texts, statements continuously being transmitted to the viewer, the spectator, is there any need of theater in the daily life of people today?
+With a current stream of images, texts, statements continuously being transmitted to the viewer, the spectator, is there any need for theater in the daily life of people today?

-Resuscitation, indeed.
 It is at this the arrow points it dart.
-The will and desire of the restless man can cause such a turmoil in the hearts of others that, unknowingly, he is the one drawing the bow, releasing the arrow to seek out its own target.
+The will and desire of the restless can cause such a turmoil in the hearts of others that, unknowingly, he is the one drawing the bow, releasing the arrow to seek out its own target.

-Definitions narrow the scope of wonder and can sometimes act as a blocking force to what is really at hand.
-Definitions arrive through methods, methods that are necessary; methods of speech, thinking, moving, giving, existing.
+Definitions narrow the scope of wonder and act as a block to what is really at hand.
+Definitions arrive through methods, methods that are necessary; methods of semantics, thought, movement.
 All can be said to act according to a method.
 The method that transforms itself can avoid being held back by definitions, since its shape-shifting character discourages the Definition, this method can thrive in its changeability.

 The method that we try to touch upon, dream of and long for is a method of the actor facing his or her own core of being.
-Letting the internal flow of creation that resides within each performer to be caught by the director and guided through the minefield of personal achievement and Ego to, hopefully, reach the other shore where Ego and the Persona has vanished and what is left is pure creativity, pure emotion, pure movement and most importantly pure intensity.
+Letting the internal flow of creation that resides within each performer to be harnessed and guided through the minefield of personal achievement and Ego to, hopefully, reach the other shore where Ego and Persona have vanished and what remains is pure creativity, pure emotion, pure movement and most importantly pure intensity.
 This is what we long for.
-We are still travelers and will probably never reach a definite destination.
+We are still travelers and will probably never reach a sought after destination.